Hedge funds line up bets on Spain's debt woes

 Louis Gargour, chief investment officer at London-based hedge fund manager LNG Capital, has bought bonds in Spanish companies earning the bulk of their revenues overseas as he thinks they have been harshly sold off in recent months.

 "The real opportunity is in Spanish companies that have strong business models, global footprints and are in sound financial shape regardless of Spain.
-An example of this is Telefonica, which only produces 33 percent of its revenues in Europe and 67 percent from Latin America.
+An example of this is Telefonica (TEF.MC), which only produces 33 percent of its revenues in Europe and 67 percent from Latin America.

 "It's an attractive telecom with an emerging market footprint, increasing revenues (and) strong margins but it's price and yield have been affected by the widening in Spain and it's pulled Telefonica with it."